BrandonDuenas/House-Depot-Sales-by-Region/README.md

 Through the Exploratory Data Analysis i looked to answer the following questions:

-- What were the top 20 cities that provided the most revenue for the Company?
+- What were the top 10 cities that provided the most revenue for the Company?
 - What was the amount of Total Sales made from customers in each city?
 - What was the number of sales made from each city?
-- How many products were Delivered to each city?
+- How many products were Delivered to the top 10 cities?
-- How many products were installed in customers houses in each city?
+- How many products were installed in customers houses in the top 10 cities?

 ### Data Analyis